kevinmcgillicuddy/MyBookShelf/README.md

 ## Deployment

-This project uses Firebase Hosting to deploy.
+This project uses Firebase Hosting to deploy and Firebase Firestore for a simple NoSQL DB.

 [<img src="./tech_used/firebase.svg" width="100"/>](./firebase.svg)